“I, the Lord, am your God. You shall have no other gods before me.” – God

+When you put God first, you are freer to live your life and be of assistance to others who may be struggling.
 You have a wonderful chance to be Christ-like to others and help them walk the path that you are walking.

 As Catholics we worship only the one, true God described in the Nicene Creed.
 We do not worship saints, statues or anything else that is an obstacle to God.
-To some, our Catholic practices may appear that we are acting contrary to this commandment however, that is not the case.
+To some, our Catholic practices may make it appear that we are acting contrary to this commandment.
+That, however, is not the case.

 In short, it is not official Catholic practice to worship anything or anyone other than the Father, the Son and the Holy Spirit that comprise God.

-Not in our money, clothes, powerful friends, etc. can we place our total trust and know that everything will be taken care of and experience true joy.
-You can rest assured that if you trust God completely he will answer your prayers.
+We can place our total trust and know that everything will be taken care of and experience true joy.
+Rest assured that if you trust God completely He will answer your prayers in His perfect timing.